mehta-avi/mehta-avi/README.md

 👋 **Hi there**

-My name is Avi and I'm a computer science student at VT.
+My name is Avi and I'm a recent computer science grad from Virginia Tech.
 Here's some quick info about me!

 🚀 Work experience: